reneemf/renee-web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidite in Human Genetics
+role: PhD Candidate in Human Genetics

 # Organizations/Affiliations to show in About widget
 organizations: